 In some states, a learner’s permit is necessary, and a parent or guardian must sign their teenager’s permit application and give them permission to take the test in many cases.
 Each applicant must have proof of state residency, proof of identity (usually a birth certificate) to apply.
 A permit will only be issued after a successful vision and written test.

 Online practice tests

 After you’ve read your state’s driver’s handbook several times through, it’s best to try several different practice tests.
-These can be obtained through your local DMV or online (though the latter will cost a bit of money).
 Online testing is recommended for those students who need additional practice after taking the DMV-issued practice test.
 Practice tests can also be beneficial for individuals who have recently moved to a new state and need to brush up on their new state’s driving rules and regulations, due to the fact that each state has fairly specific traffic laws.

 What does a learner’s permit test contain?